 Spending thousands of dollars on the latest drone is not necessary to get something high-tech at your fingertips.

-This range is considered around entry-level for hobby drones.
-If you get one of these drones and live in the U.S., you will have to register it with the Federal Aviation Administration (FAA).
+Drones under $500 are considered entry-level for hobby drones.
+If you buy one of these drones and live in the U.S., you will have to register it with the Federal Aviation Administration (FAA) at FAA Drone Zone.

 If you live outside the U.S., I strongly suggest checking with your local aviation authority.

-This article contains a buying guide to help you better understand the models available in this price, and it includes reviews of my favorites for sale right now.
+This article contains a buying guide to help you better understand the models available in this price range, and it includes reviews of my favorite models for sale right now.

 Let's get started: